ashleyjohnston13/TechnicalPortfolio/projects/Tableau/physical-inactivity-analysis/README.md

 # Physical Inactivity & Socioeconomic Drivers in Tennessee
-**ECON 381 — Applied Econometrics Project | Economics Collateral, Business Analytics B.S., University of Tennessee**

 This project was completed as part of my *Economics collateral* within the Business Analytics program at UTK.
 It investigates the socioeconomic and environmental determinants of physical inactivity across Tennessee counties using: